jellebouwman/data-validation-bike-sharing/README.md

-# TODO: Update readme.

 # Data-validation-scenario

-Please, see the blog post at ... for a full explanation.

 There is a large boom of ML systems deployed to production these days.
 This brings many demands to ML engineers.
 ML pipeline automation is possibly the most